 Tips On How To Avoid Travel Scams

-And the most common scams are related to airline tickets and bogus accommodation bookings, with victims losing, on average, around £1,200.
+And the most common travel scams are related to airline tickets and bogus accommodation bookings, with victims losing, on average, around £1,200.
 While 26 per cent of those affected said the fraud had also had a significant impact on their health or financial well-being.

 This type of fraud is devastating – imagine turning up the airport, after months of planning, to be told you have a fake airline ticket?
-Or arrive at your accommodation in the a foreign country only to discover the property doesn’t exist, or there is no booking under your name.
-This is the stuff of nightmares, but now it seems, an all too common occurrence.
+Or arrive at your accommodation in a foreign country only to discover the property doesn’t exist, or there is no booking under your name.
+This is the stuff of nightmares, but now it seems an all too common occurrence.

 Book a holiday directly with an airline or hotel, or through a reputable agent.
 You can also check whether they’re a member of the Association of British Travel Agents.

 Thoroughly check the company’s credentials.
 If a company is defrauding people there is a good chance that consumers will post details of their experiences, and warnings about the company.
-Also check plenty of reviews – don’t just trust one or two.
+Also, check plenty of reviews – don’t just trust one or two.